mongodb/docs-realm/source/includes/api-details/dart/quick-start/quick-start-open-synced-database-description.rst

 Add the subscription within the :flutter-sdk:`SubscriptionSet.update() <realm/SubscriptionSet/update.html>` callback function.

-The update block callback function, includes a :flutter-sdk:`MutableSubscriptionSet()
+The update block callback function includes a :flutter-sdk:`MutableSubscriptionSet()
 <realm/MutableSubscriptionSet-class.html>` object as an argument.
 Use ``MutableSubscriptionSet.add()`` to add a new subscription.